On the Intrinsic Limits of Transformer Image Embeddings in Non-Solvable Spatial Reasoning: Experimental Verification

-To rigorously assess whether these backbones have internalized the algebraic structure, we employ a \textbf{Recursive Linear Probing} strategy (Algorithm \ref{alg:recursive}).
+To rigorously assess whether these backbones have internalized the algebraic structure, a \textbf{Recursive Linear Probing} strategy is implemented.
+Specifically, a set of independent linear transition modules $\{T_{\phi, i}\}$ is assigned, each acting as an approximation for a corresponding group generator (for instance, the 6 generators in our evaluation naturally dictate the deployment of 6 independent linear probes).
+These probes are trained on atomic transformations ($N=1$).
+This forces the probes to map the immediate local topology of the latent manifold.
+During testing, the probes coordinate to predict subsequent states along trajectories ($N \in \{2, \dots,20\}$) via a recursive readout mechanism, essentially mimicking algebraic iterated multiplication.

-We train a lightweight linear transition module $T_\phi$ strictly on atomic transformations ($N=1$).
-This forces the probe to learn the immediate local topology of the latent manifold without seeing long sequences.
-During testing, we evaluate generalization to unseen lengths $N \in [2, 20]$ via a recursive readout mechanism, strictly mimicking algebraic iterated multiplication.
+\textbf{Rationale for Linearity and Recursion.} The probes $\{T_{\phi, i}\}$ are strictly constrained to be linear maps applied recursively.
+Linearity is dictated by Group Representation Theory, which posits that a valid homomorphic embedding implies the existence of a linear representation $\rho(g)$.
+By allocating an independent linear map to each generator, the evaluation precisely models the discrete composition of physical transformations.
+This constraint ensures that successful reasoning is exclusively driven by the frozen backbone's intrinsic geometric structure.
+Crucially, the recursive execution---applying the atomic transitions step-by-step during inference---forces the evaluation to resolve the sequential dependencies causally, thus preventing computational shortcuts.
+Consequently, success across long sequence evaluations validates that the frozen backbone preserves the exact algebraic trajectory, rather than relying on shallow interpolation.

-\textbf{Rationale for Linearity and Recursion.} We deliberately constrain $T_\phi$ to be a linear map for two theoretical reasons.
-First, by Group Representation Theory, a valid Homomorphic Spatial Embedding implies that the action of any group element $g$ must be realizable as a linear transformation $\rho(g)$.
-Thus, a linear probe theoretically suffices if the geometry is preserved.
-Second, using a low-capacity probe ensures that success is attributable to the frozen backbone's structure, not the probe's ability to learn complex non-linear corrections.
-This strictly validates compositional reasoning, as errors in a non-homomorphic space would accumulate dramatically with depth.
+\textbf{Mechanism Verification via OPA.} To further validate the probe's findings and rule out optimization noise, OPA is employed.
+As a deterministic method, OPA acts as a direct check on intrinsic structural linearity, ruling out failures caused by training dynamics.
+A low or negative score conclusively proves the absence of a valid linear operator for the transformation in the latent space, thereby attributing recursive collapse to architectural deficits rather than optimization issues.